davidoskky/diplomacy-tactical-map/README.md

 	- [ ]  Enemy Attack Potential
 - [ ] Attack Potential
 	Still to be well defined

+PROBLEMS
+- The A* algorithm doesn't behave well when there are dislodgements or deletions, it's not so important, but it could be fixed!

 If someone has advices to improve the algorithm I'd be happy to hear them!